src-d/guide/talent/hiring_process.md

 ### Exceptions

 - There are exceptions to the above steps for internship roles.
 The first step in this case is the Coding Challenges and then a technical Skype interview.
+Also, we do not do on-sites interviews for interns unless one could join us as a full-time engineer.

 ### Feedback

  - After the coding challenge it's very important to gain feedback of the CTO at each next step.